Totally compatible structures on the radical of an incidence algebra

-The next fact was proved as a part of \cite[Lemma 2.3]{Khr2024}. \begin{lem} Let $(A,\cdot)$ be an associative algebra and $\vf\in\G(A)$.
-Then $*_\vf$ is a totally compatible structure on $(A,\cdot)$. \end{lem}

-Let us introduce one more class of structures, which plays a particularly important role in the case of nilpotent algebras. \begin{defn} Let $(A,\cdot)$ be a (not necessarily associative) algebra.
+\begin{remark} In particular, $\cdot$ is determined by $\id$. \end{remark} The next fact was proved as a~part of~\cite[Lemma 2.3]{Khr2024}. \begin{lemma} Let $(A,\cdot)$ be an associative algebra and $\vf\in\G(A)$.
+Then $*_\vf$ is a~totally compatible structure on $(A,\cdot)$. \end{lemma} Let us introduce one more class of structures, which plays a~particularly important role in the case of nilpotent algebras. \begin{definition} Let $(A,\cdot)$ be a~(not necessarily associative) algebra.
 A bilinear product $\bl$ on $A$ is said to be \textit{annihilator-valued} (with respect to $\cdot$), if $\cdot$ and $\bl$ are mutually annihilating.
-An \textit{annihilator-valued structure} on an \textit{associative} algebra $(A,\cdot)$ is an \textit{associative} annihilator-valued bilinear product on $A$. \end{defn}
+An \textit{annihilator-valued structure} on an \textit{associative} algebra $(A,\cdot)$ is an \textit{associative} annihilator-valued bilinear product on $A$. \end{definition}